istio/istio.io/content/docs/tasks/security/mutual-tls/index.md

 {{< tip >}}
 This tool only checks the consistency of the static TLS settings between destination rules and authentication policies.
-It doesn't take into account whether or not the workloads have sidecar or not (i.e, whether those policy/destination rule can be enforced).
-In other words, status `CONFLICT` doesn't always mean traffic is broken.
+It doesn't take into account whether or not the corresponding workloads have sidecars or not.
+When they don't, the policy and destination rules are not enforced, so note that status `CONFLICT` doesn't always mean that traffic is broken.
 {{< /tip >}}

 The following commands identify the authentication policy for the `httpbin.default.svc.cluster.local` service and identify the destination rules for the service as seen from the same pod of the `sleep` app: